Last Updated: January 1, 2026

 Beginning in 2022 and thereafter, the Flagstaff minimum wage is determined and adjusted each year using the greater of:

-- The calculated minimum wage rate is based on the Consumer Price Index (CPI), or
+- The calculated rate is based on the Consumer Price Index (CPI), or

 Flagstaff Minimum Wage - Historical Rates Table